Joacohbc/goto/README.md

 # Usage:

 ## Help and version information
-In the alias.sh there are more options besides the goto to move
+In the alias.sh there are more options besides the goto to move:
 ```bash
 #Only return the path for the directory with quotes
 goto -q /home/joaco